lagadic/vision_visp/README.md

 ### Prerequisities

 First you need to install ViSP as a system dependency.
-This can be achived using an existing package (`ros-fuerte-visp`, `ros-groovy-visp`, `ros-hydro-visp`).
-For example if your computer is under Ubuntu and you are using `hydro` just run:
+This can be achived using `ros-groovy-visp` package for Ubuntu.
+Just run:

-	$ sudo apt-get install ros-hydro-visp
+	$ sudo apt-get install ros-groovy-visp

 If the package is not available (this is for example the case for Fedora) or if you want to use a more recent version of ViSP, you can also install ViSP from source: